Do you support this bill?

 Versions Introduced in Other Legislative Sessions:

-Enacts Emma's Law, providing for victim statements at the sentencing of a defendant for a misdemeanor.
+Provides for victim statements, or statements from anyone designated by a victim to speak, at the sentencing of a defendant for certain misdemeanors.

 S T A T E O F N E W Y O R K